 Learning Objectives for students to be able to

-- Students should be able to develop the abilities, especially the writing skills, that are essential to critical thinking.
+- develop the abilities, especially the writing skills, essential to critical thinking,

-- Students should be able to construct a coherent argument, support the argument with evidence, and defend the argument.
+- construct a coherent argument, support the argument with evidence, and defend the argument, and

-- Students should be able to understand, appreciate, and objectively critique multiple perspectives including their own.
+- understand, appreciate, and critique cultural biases, including their own.